mdamaceno/mdamaceno/README.md

 ### Hi there 👋.
 My name is Marco Damaceno and I'm a programmer with focus on Test Driven Development (TDD).
 Test before.
 Test after.
 Test always!

-- Programing languages I use: Ruby, Javascript, PHP and C#.
+- Programming languages I use: Ruby, Javascript, PHP and C#.
 - Human languages I speak: Portuguese, English (be patient) and Spanish (be patient)
 - My site - https://marcodamaceno.dev
 - My LinkedIn profile - https://www.linkedin.com/in/marcodamaceno/